 Submit

-Read the Authorization, Assurances, and Certifications carefully (Attachment K).
+Read the Authorization, Assurances, and Certifications carefully (Attachment J).
 The person who authorizes the application must be the applicant’s Authorized Representative or his/her designee and must have an active eGrants account to sign these documents electronically.
 An Authorized Representative is the person in your organization authorized to accept and commit funds on behalf of the organization.
 A copy of the governing body’s authorization for this official representative to sign must be on file in the applicant’s office.

 Be sure to check your entire application to ensure that there are no errors before submitting it. eGrants will also generate a list of errors if there are sections that need to be corrected prior to submission when you verify the application.
 If someone else is acting in the role of the applicant’s authorized representative, that person must log into his/her eGrants account and proceed with Authorize and Submit.
 After signing off on the Authorization, Assurances, and Certifications, his/her name will override any previous signatory that may appear and show on the application as the Authorized Representative.